 HELLO DARKNESS, MY OLD FRIEND

 Although I love an extra hour in bed I’m not a fan of the clocks going back.
-I’m a spring/summer girl at heart, and the thought of closed windows, static winter woollies and cold fingers are enough to have me booking a holiday somewhere hot.
-That said I love change and each month brings with it a different kind of beauty, so it’s not all bad.
+I’m a spring/summer girl at heart and the thought of closed windows, static winter woollies and cold fingers are enough to have me booking a holiday.
+That said I love change, and each month brings with it a different kind of beauty, so I guess it’s not all bad!
 Here are a few things I do to survive the darker months.

 I try to make my rooms as light as possible by having very little hung at the windows and I don’t display anything on the window sills.
-I have white minimal blinds like those in Scandinavian homes to take advantage of the light.
-When I’m home I often sit near a window and if the sun is out I imagine it’s a hot summer’s day and I’m on a beach somewhere far away.
+I have white minimal blinds to take advantage of the light and when I’m working at home I prefer to sit near a window.
+If the sun is out I imagine it’s a hot summer’s day and I’m on a beach somewhere far away.
 After all, it’s good to daydream!

 When it’s cold outside most of us keep our windows closed.
-Central heating and a lack of fresh air can make us feel tired and sluggish, not to mention dry our skin.
-It’s, therefore, important to get outside and occasionally open our windows, especially in the bedroom.
-I go for a walk every morning to get my fresh air and daylight and I also use plenty of moisturiser to keep my skin hydrated.
+Central heating and a lack of fresh air can make us feel tired and sluggish, not to mention dry out our skin.
+It’s, therefore, good to get outside and occasionally open our windows, especially in the bedroom.
+I go for a long walk every day to enjoy the fresh air and daylight and I also use plenty of moisturiser to keep my skin hydrated.

-I crave comfort foods when it’s cold which often means I don’t eat as much fruit and as many vegetables as I do during the spring and summer months.
-Writing this post is a reminder to make sure I get my vitamins as well as drinking plenty of water.
-Both help to lift my spirits and ward off the winter bugs.
-Note to self: less pizza and more grapes.
+I crave comfort foods in the autumn and winter which means I don’t eat as much fruit and as many vegetables as I do during the spring and summer months.
+Writing this post is a good reminder to make sure I get my vitamins as well as drinking plenty of water.
+Eating well and staying hydrated can improve how we feel and ward off bugs.

 Physical exercise eases stress, helps fight illness, boosts energy levels and makes us feel good.
 During the darker months, motivation can seem hard and so little and often is better than nothing at all.
-When I’m not really feeling the pull of the gym I try to focus on how fabulous I’ll feel once it’s done!
+When I’m not really feeling the pull of the gym I try to focus on how great I’ll feel once it’s done!

-I try to stick to a regular sleep pattern.
-Even at the weekend, I set my alarm clock because I find having too much sleep can make me feel lethargic.
+I try to stick to a regular sleep pattern and even at the weekend, I set my alarm clock because I find having too much sleep can make me feel lethargic.
 Regular sleeping hours support the internal body clock and make getting to sleep and waking up so much easier.
 Not to mention feeling better during the day.

 I celebrate the darker evenings by getting cosy with candles, blankets and fairy lights.
 I love the Danish term hygge which means cosiness, particularly when relaxing and enjoying good food with family or friends.
 By embracing the season, I can begin to enjoy it a whole lot more and before I know it, the spring bulbs are popping up.

 STYLING THE SEASONS

 I thought I’d share a corner of my office for this month’s Styling the Seasons, run by Katy and Charlotte.
 Styling the Seasons involves taking a surface in your home and dressing it to represent the month and what it means to you.
-For me, October is all about warm oranges, yellows, browns and terracottas.
+For me, October is all about warm orange, yellow, brown and terracotta.
 And, of course, a pumpkin or two.

 Thanks for stopping by.
 I hope you have a gorgeous day!